 “Hunting” means pursuing, shooting, killing, taking, or capturing wildlife or feral hogs.
 This term also includes acts such as placing, setting, drawing, or using any device used to take wildlife or feral hogs, whether any such act results in taking or not, and includes every act of assistance to any person in taking or attempting to take such wildlife or feral hogs.

-A firearm is considered loaded if a shell is in the chamber or magazine, a percussion cap is on the nipple, or powder is present on the frizzen pan.
+- Loaded Weapon: A firearm is considered loaded if a shell is in the chamber or magazine, a percussion cap is on the nipple, or powder is present on the frizzen pan.
 A crossbow is considered loaded if it is cocked.

-Deer & Bear Firearms
+Deer & Bear

-- Modern Rifles and Handguns: Centerfire Only, .22-cal. or larger with expanding bullets.
+- Modern Rifles and Handguns: Centerfire only, .22-cal. or larger with expanding bullets.
 There is no restriction on magazine capacity for rifles.

 - Shotguns: 20-gauge or larger loaded with slugs or buckshot.
-Buckshot is not allowed on WMAs, unless otherwise specified.

-Small Game & Furbearer Firearms
+Small Game & Furbearer